ebzzry/scripts/README.md

 ----------

-The file `default.nix` is used with [Nix](https://nixos.org/nix) to spawn a shell containing programs and library dependencies conducive to development.
+The file `default.nix` is used with [Nix](https://nixos.org/nix) to spawn a shell containing programs and library dependencies conducive to Common Lisp development.

 To load it, change to this repository’s directory then run: